mizutanilab/RecView/README.md

   <LI><b>System requirements</b></LI>
     RecView can be executed on a Windows PC running XP, Vista, or Windows 7-10 with an x86 or x64 CPU and local storage.<br><br>
   <LI><b>Manuals</b></LI>
-    A brief how-to-use guide has been published as the appendix of the following paper:<BR><BR>
+    A brief how-to-use guide has been published as the appendix of the following paper.
+A step-by-step manual in Japanese is available from the docs folder.<BR><BR>
 R. Mizutani, A. Takeuchi, K. Uesugi, S. Takekoshi, R.Y.
 Osamura and Y. Suzuki (2009).
 Three-dimensional microstructural analysis of human brain tissue by using synchrotron radiation microtomographs.
 In <I>Handbook on White Matter</I>, eds.
 Westland, T.B. & Calton, R.N., New York, Nova Science Publishers, pp. 247-277.
 <A href="http://www.el.u-tokai.ac.jp/ryuta/WhiteMatterChap14Mizutani.pdf">pdf</A> (9.5 MB)<br><br>
   <LI><b>What kind of data can be processed?</b></LI>